If It Were Not for Music

 Wenn die Musik nicht wär (English: If It Were Not for Music) is a 1935 German drama film directed by Carmine Gallone and starring Paul Hörbiger, Willi Schaeffers and Ida Wüst.
 The film was shot at the Grunewald Studios in Berlin.
 It is based on the novel Der Kraft-Mayr by Ernst von Wolzogen.
 The film's art direction was by Fritz Maurischat and Karl Weber.

+Plot

+Renowned and influential Franz Liszt assists a piano instructor who is facing difficulties and lacks worldly experience.
+Liszt aids the tutor in securing a prestigious role in Munich while also protecting him from a malevolent foreign rival who seeks to win over the tutor's beloved.